imjoy-team/ImJoy/web/public/docs/demos.md

 ### Distribution and deployment of code/data stored on Dropbox
 This example describes how you can distribute and deploy a Python plugin with code or data that is stored on Dropbox.
-Data could be example data to test the plugin or a a pre-trained model for a neural network.
+Data could be example data to test the plugin or a pre-trained model for a neural network.
 This allows to share projects that are private.

 1. The **code** or **data** is stored as a zip file on Dropbox.
 This allows to change the code/data by replacing the zip file (see Notes below).